karlriis/human-trajectory-forecasting/README.md

 ![visualization demo](media/visualization_demo.gif)

-The script is based on the visualization script provided in the OpenTraj repository (https://github.com/crowdbotp/OpenTraj).
+The script is based on the visualization script provided in the OpenTraj repository https://github.com/crowdbotp/OpenTraj.
 The datasets with videos are sourced from there as well.
+The script currently supports the visualization of the sets of data in the ETH dataset (eth and hotel).
+The script can be enhanced by including other datasets with videos from OpenTraj to the `./raw_data` folder and by editing the end of `visualization.py` to accomodate the new sets similarly to ETH.

 The script has three non-compulsory parameters:
 - `--data-root` specifies the location of the OpenTraj datasets (by default in the `./raw_data` folder)